-- Under the Configuration main menu tab, click Log Managment in the submenu, and then click Credentials in the sidebar.
+- Under the Configuration main menu tab, click Log Management in the submenu and then click Credentials in the sidebar.

 - Click the Pencil icon next to the name of the credentials used by the source.
 A sidebar displays that includes a Role ID that corresponds to the ARN of the IAM Role within your AWS Console that Alert Logic is using to collect messages.

 - From the IAM section of the AWS console, select the Roles page and click on the name of the role that corresponds to the one configured within the Alert Logic credentials.

 - Under Permissions, click on the name of the IAM policy linked to the role to view its JSON template.
 Confirm that the policy document matches the one located within the Alert Logic Amazon Web Services Log Manager CloudTrail documentation.